 Section 50231 of the IRA contained \$550.0 million, available through FY2031, for Reclamation to provide up to 100% of the cost for the planning, design, and/or construction of water projects where the primary purpose is to provide domestic water supplies to disadvantaged communities or households.
 Pursuant to this authority, Reclamation is to establish and adopt criteria to identify applicable disadvantaged communities or households in a Reclamation State or Territory that do not have reliable access to domestic water supplies (43 U.S.C. §391).
 The funding mechanism may be via grants, contracts, or financial assistance agreements at a cost share determined by the Commissioner.
 In May 2023, Reclamation announced \$5.5 million available to the U.S. territories of American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands for projects to provide domestic water supplies to communities that do not have reliable access to potable water.
-Using the Section 50231 authority, Reclamation also anticipates supporting eligible proposals for WaterSMART Planning and Project Design Grants and the WaterSMART Drought Resiliency Projects at above the usual 50% federal cost share.
-In September 2023, Reclamation testified that it was developing a program for the majority of Section 50231 funding.
+Using the Section 50231 authority, Reclamation announced that \$320 million is available to assist tribes under a new Tribal Domestic Water Supplies Program.
+Funding is limited to up to \$3 million for planning studies, up to \$5 million for design projects, and up to \$50 million for construction projects.
+Reclamation also supported eligible proposals for WaterSMART Planning and Project Design Grants and the WaterSMART Drought Resiliency Projects in FY2024 at above the usual 50% federal cost share.
+Reclamation has stated that it continues to evaluate other funding options to implement Section 50231.